avsa242/p2-spin-standard-library/api/wireless.transceiver.md

 # wireless.transceiver
 ----------------------

-API for wireless.transceiver device drivers
+API for packet radio and other RF transceiver device drivers

 ## Methods